-Today’s POP RESCUE is the 2004 album Finally Woken by Welsh singer and songwriter Jem, but is this album an awakening, or a bit of a snooze-fest?
+Today’s POP RESCUE from an uncertain future is the 2004 album Finally Woken by Welsh singer and songwriter Jem, but is this album an awakening, or a bit of a snooze-fest?
 Read on…

 I’ve never knowingly heard a Jem song before, so I have no idea what I’m about to hear… but let’s get started anyway…